feisenyu/transformers_4573/awesome-transformers.md

-# Awesome projects built with Transformers
+# Awesome projects built with transformers_4573

-This page lists awesome projects built on top of Transformers.
-Transformers is more than a toolkit to use pretrained
+This page lists awesome projects built on top of transformers_4573. transformers_4573 is more than a toolkit to use pretrained
 models: it's a community of projects built around it and the Hugging Face Hub.
-We want Transformers to enable developers, researchers, students, professors, engineers, and anyone else to build their dream projects.
+We want transformers_4573 to enable developers, researchers, students, professors, engineers, and anyone else to build their dream projects.

 In this list, we showcase incredibly impactful and novel projects that have pushed the field forward.
 We celebrate